nkaradzhov/ssh-config-switch/readme.md

 ## Features

 -   **List**: Display available SSH configuration profiles.
--   **Set**: Activate a selected SSH configuration profile and backup the current one.
+-   **Use**: Activate a selected SSH configuration profile and backup the current one.

 ## Installation